-The human endeavours of cultivating land never cease to impress, not least in the fabulous terraced area of the northern Philippines.
+The human endeavours of cultivating land never cease to impress, not least the fabulous Philippine rice terraces.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full name of site: Rice Terraces of the Philippine Cordilleras

 - Category: Cultural site